redjack96/ProgettoSDCC/SWARM.md

    [optional] On one of the EC2 instance, use `hostname -i` or `ifconfig eth0`and copy the **private ip** that you get, for example "172.31.30.79".

-3) On the same EC2 instance, use
+3) On one of the EC2 instance, use

       docker swarm init --advertise-addr $(hostname -i)